Ossa Music Prize

 Prize value is $2,500, plus additional financial support for costs associated with the state wide tour.

-While the preference will be on classical music, all styles of music will be eligible for selection.
 Applicants must be enrolled in a full‐time course (minimum 37.5%) at the Conservatorium of Music, University of Tasmania.

 Further information regarding the application process can be obtained from CAM.Admin@utas.edu.au.

 The selection process will consist of three rounds, with the third round being a public performance.
 The recipient will be the student or ensemble who satisfies the panel as the one most ready and prepared for the experience.

 Written applications will be shortlisted, taking into consideration the quality of the application which includes: